ductoman16/freewill-takehome/README.md

 npm run start
 ```

-And to run tests:
+And to run unit tests:

 ``` shell
 npm run test
 ```
+**Important Note #1:** Some of these tests are "flaky" due to testing randomized functionality.
+As mentioned in the comments in the test files, this could be fixed by
+performing statistical analysis to validate that results appear random, but I didn't think that was appropriate for this exercise.

+---

-**Important Note:** I used older versions of packages like `typescript` and `jest` in this example, because the boilerplate specified Node 12, and I wanted to make sure it ran correctly.
+**Important Note #2:** I used older versions of packages like `typescript` and `jest` in this example, because the boilerplate specified Node 12, and I wanted to make sure it ran correctly.
 Were this a real application in production, I'd strongly recommend using more up-to-date versions due to security risks.

+---

 ## Requirements